nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 In clinic: know previous history of abdominal operations, whether renal has a plan utilize catheter two weeks after placement.
 Check nares for MRSA.
 Treat with mupirocin nasal prior to operation if positive.<br>

+Procedure:<br>
-Open Hassan for 5mm Optiview at/near umbilicus.
-One additional 5mm port LUQ or RUQ for grasper.
-Pigtail 2x-cuffed catheter, 2cm above & 7cm to the left of the umbilicus.<br> More details in [this article on the technique for laparoscopic peritoneal dialysis catheter placement](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/ETwhnmV28RFEuqUwQKjax7QB0Lm8g5EHdWmix8NV69q_kw?e=CX0EGf). <br>
+1. Open Hassan for 5mm Optiview at/near umbilicus.
+One additional 5mm port LUQ or RUQ for grasper. <br>
+2. Pigtail 2x-cuffed catheter, 2cm above & 7cm to the left of the umbilicus.Use local anesthesia to measure 6cm through muscle.
+16Fr peel-away sheath over 160cm Amplatz; serial sheath dilation.
+Coil placed at top of pubis bone. +/- pexy with 2-0 Prolene.
+Cuff 2-4cm from exit.
+(If very obese: pre-sternal exit  with JP-drain Faller; tie extension together).<br>
+3. Instill 15mL of heparinized saline 100u/mL; clip and cap.<br>
+4. Discharge w bacitracin topical ointment + Tylenol #3 x10 tablets.
+Dressing stays in place for 5 days. <b>First use of catheter should be <u>no later than 15 days</u> after surgery</b>.<br>

+More details in [this article on the technique for laparoscopic peritoneal dialysis catheter placement](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/ETwhnmV28RFEuqUwQKjax7QB0Lm8g5EHdWmix8NV69q_kw?e=CX0EGf). <br>
 <p>